 Use reputable websites to send greetings cards.
-Firstly, this will give you a guarantee that your cards have actually been sent.
-Reputable websites also have strict usage rules with regard to the email addresses you provide.
-Surely you don’t want all the email addresses of your friends and family sold to spammers?
+Firstly, this will give you a guarantee that your cards have, in fact, been sent.
+Reputable websites also have strict usage rules concerning the email addresses you provide.
+Surely, you do not want all the email addresses of your friends and family members sold to spammers?

-Firstly, if you want to subscribe to a pay service, look out for site security.
+Firstly, if you want to subscribe to a paid service, look out for site security.
 As with all online payments, check that the pages are secure and that the website is reliable.
 Please note that most of the websites offering electronic greetings cards are free of charge (and are funded by advertising).

 In case of any doubt, please read through the page: e-commerce – best practices.

-As with all emails, there are a few rules that should be respected when you receive virtual greetings cards.
+As with all emails, there are some rules that should be respected when you receive virtual greetings cards.
 Even if someone you know sends you a greetings card with the best of intentions, the card could contain something more than good wishes.

-Some con-artists are only too willing to use the Christmas period to ramp up their phishing activities.
+Some con-artists are willing to use the Christmas period to ramp up their phishing activities.
 You may think you have received a greetings card from a reputable website that you are subscribed to.
 Your guard will be down and you risk entering your username and password into a fake website.